 One chemistry major has performed an independent research project on soil samples provided from Alameda County validating the student's ablitiy following EPA Method 6200.

 Students in the Environmental Chemistry lab gain skill with the instrument and general aspects of field sampling.
-The Gateway Highway 24 Interchange site has been sampled in Spring 2003, Fall 2004, Fall 2006.
-XRF Field Sampling is shown in photo at top of page.
+The Gateway Highway 24 Interchange site has been sampled in Spring 2003, Fall 2004, Fall 2006, Fall 2008, and Fall 2012.

 This field site is changing as Cal-Trans upgrades Highway 24.
 The dynamic changes are investigated in the lab.